OSGeo/OSGeoLive-doc/doc/quickstart/mapwindow_quickstart.rst

 **Add** toolbar buttons.
 Each layer that is added is listed in the legend window.
 Double clicking the layer in the legend or right-click on the layer and select **Properties** will bring up the
-**Layer properties** dialog which has several tabs for making changes to a layers properties.
+**Layer properties** dialog which has several tabs for making changes to a layer's properties.
 For example, to change the name displayed in the legend select the **General** tab and modify the text in the
 **Name** textbox.
 Other properties will be dealt with in subsequent sections.
 To